Spectral networks and Fenchel-Nielsen coordinates: Spectral networks

 \subsection{Fock-Goncharov networks}

-Suppose that $C$ has at least one puncture, but no boundary components.
-Fix an \emph{ideal triangulation}~$\cT$~of~$C$, i.e. a triangulation for which the set of vertices is precisely the set of punctures on $C$.\footnote{We could allow $\cT$ to include some ``degenerate'' triangles, obtained e.g. by gluing together two vertices or two edges of an ordinary triangle; see \cite{MR2233852,Gaiotto:2009hg} for the precise class of triangulations one can allow.}

-Now we can construct the Fock-Goncharov network corresponding to $\cT$.
-First, mark one point $b$ in each triangle of $\cT$, and let $\Sigma \to C$ be the unique double cover which is branched exactly at these points.
-Next, for each branch point $b$, draw three oriented paths from $b$ to the three vertices of the triangle in which $b$ sits.
-These paths are the walls making up the spectral network.
-Examples are shown in Figures~\ref{fig:FG-spectral-network-SU2Nf4} and \ref{fig:FG-spectral-network-SU2Nf4-deg}.
+Suppose that $C$ has at least one puncture and no boundary components.
+Fix an \emph{ideal triangulation}~$\cT$~of~$C$, i.e. a triangulation for which the set of vertices is precisely the set of punctures on $C$.\footnote{We could allow $\cT$ to include some ``degenerate'' triangles, obtained e.g. by gluing together two vertices or two edges of an ordinary triangle; see \cite{MR2233852,Gaiotto:2009hg} for the precise class of triangulations one can allow.} We now construct a network $\cW(\cT)$, the \ti{Fock-Goncharov network} corresponding to $\cT$: \begin{enumerate} \item First, choose one point $b$ inside each triangle of $\cT$.
+We will construct a double cover $\pi: \Sigma \to C$ which is branched exactly at these points. $\Sigma$ is given explicitly by gluing together two copies of $C$ along a system of branch cuts, with $3$ cuts emanating from each branch point $b$ and exiting the $3$ sides of the triangle. \item Next we describe the walls of the network $\cW(\cT)$: for each branch point $b$, there are three walls, running from $b$ to the three vertices of the triangle in which $b$ sits. \item Finally, according to the definition of spectral network, we must provide each wall $w$ with an ordering of the two sheets of $\Sigma$ over $w$, and we must also decorate each puncture with an ordering of the two sheets near the puncture.
+Since our construction of $\Sigma$ equips it with a natural trivialization away from the branch cuts, this amounts concretely to putting labels $ij$ on the walls and punctures.
+We simply assign the label $12$ to every wall and to every puncture.\footnote{Choosing instead 21 everywhere would lead to an equivalent network $\cW'(T)$.
+(Indeed, we define the equivalence between $\cW(T)$ and $\cW'(T)$ by the identification of $\cW(T)$ with $\cW'(T)$ that changes all labels.)} \end{enumerate}

-\insfigscaled{FG-spectral-network-SU2Nf4}{0.6}{Example of a Fock-Goncharov network on the four-punctured sphere.
-Walls are drawn as oriented black lines.
-Orange crosses are branch points, dashed orange lines are branch cuts.
-The dual ideal triangulation is given by the dashed green lines.}
+The conditions in \S\ref{ssec:defspectralnetwork} are then easy to verify.
+See Figure \ref{fig:triangle-cuts} for the local picture in each triangle. \insfigscaled{triangle-cuts}{0.55}{A Fock-Goncharov network $\cW(\cT)$, restricted to a single triangle of $\cT$.
+Walls are drawn as oriented black paths; the orange cross is a branch point; wavy orange lines are branch cuts; dashed green paths are edges of $\cT$. }

-\insfigscaled{FG-spectral-network-SU2Nf4-deg}{0.6}{Example of a Fock-Goncharov network on the four-punctured sphere.
-The dual (degenerate) ideal triangulation is given by the dashed green lines.}

-According to the definition of spectral network in \S\ref{ssec:defspectralnetwork} we must decorate each wall $w$ with an ordering of the two sheets of the cover $\Sigma$ over $w$, and we must also decorate each puncture with an ordering of the two sheets near the puncture (see Figure~\ref{fig:FG-spectral-network-SU2Nf4} for an example).
-These data are subject to some constraints: first, if a wall $w$ ends on a puncture $p$ the label on $w$ and on $p$ must be the same; second, two consecutive walls emerging from the same branch point must carry opposite labels (unless we cross a branch cut in moving from one to the next).
-Altogether these rules imply that once we choose the label on a single wall, the labels on all other walls in the spectral network are fixed.